The warm sun on our backs.

 This SUP adventure is suitable for both beginner paddlers and experienced SUP fans.
 (And if you get tired or feel wobbly, you can always just sit or kneel on your board and paddle.)

-The 20-mile Wailua River flows from Mount Waialeale in the center of Kauai to its mouth, about 15 minutes north of Lihue on the island’s east side.
+Originating from Mount Waialeale in the center of Kauai, the Wailua River winds its way for 20 miles.
+It reaches its mouth about 15 minutes north of Lihue, on the island’s east side.

 But don’t worry, you’re not paddling the whole 20 miles!